Citing Terror Threats, U.S. Bans Carry-On Electronic Devices From Middle East and North Africa Flights

 David Inserra, a homeland security expert at the Heritage Foundation, said DHS likely is focused on countries where security at airports “maybe is not at a level we would like.”
 He added that the countries impacted are largely allies and partners of the United States.
 “They have been selected because there is a lot of travel between those countries and there’s an easier way to directly access the United States,” he told FP.

+Rep. Adam Schiff (D-CA), the top Democrat on the House Intelligence Committee, said he was briefed on the new security measures over the weekend and supported them.
+“These steps are both necessary and proportional to the threat,” he said.
+“The global aviation system remains a top target and proper security requires that we continually adapt our defenses.”

-But some aviation experts questioned the purported security rationale behind the prohibition.
+But some aviation experts still questioned the purported security rationale behind the prohibition.
 It leaves nearly all airports that serve the United States unaffected; travelers from those Middle Eastern countries could easily catch a connecting flight to the United States from another airport, as the so-called “Underwear Bomber” Umar Farouk Abdulmutallab did in 2009 when he attempted to attack on a U.S. airliner.

 “There’s always a risk being too myopic in terms of focusing on the easiest pathway [terrorists] could take to the U.S.,” said Christian Beckner, a former Senate Homeland Security Committee staffer, now at George Washington University.

-Note: This article was updated at 1:20 p.m.
-EST to reflect new information on the United Kingdom’s new security restrictions.
-This article was updated at 2:36 p.m EST to include a quote from Rep. Adam Schiff (D-CA).